bsrb/bradutzu/README.md

     pixels.show()
 ```

-This script will light the pixels red, one at a time, for 2ms.
+This script will light the pixels green, one at a time, for 2ms.
 Get the number of pixels available through the `n` property.

 After you've written your best animation, run the script through the `check_code.py` script to validate it.
 If there are no errors, log into the server and upload your new animation.
 You can also run it in test mode by ticking `test only` checkbox.